-How You Can Get These Organic Products, Too
+Where You Can Get These Products

 By the way, if you can find these products from your local garden center, I encourage you to support them.

-First, Here’s What I Use In My Organic Garden
+Here’s What I Use In My Organic Garden

-When I’m around and have the time, I’ll even cut the application rate by 75% and spray weekly instead – especially useful during the spring when fertilizing often brings the most benefit.
+So I come through at least monthly and when I have the time, I’ll even cut the application rate by 75% and do it weekly instead – especially useful during late spring and summer when plants are growing the most.

 Here’s what I use: